 If you can’t read a map, and read it well, you don’t belong in the wilderness.
 Good, colour contoured maps that show elevation, latitude, and longitude are essential.
 If you’re clueless on how to read it, check out a map reading guides on the net or contact local hiking clubs and societies for a course.

 If you don’t know your north from your south, you can get yourself into trouble in the great outdoors.
 Again, local hiking clubs and societies might have a course to teach you how to orient yourself to the map using a compass.
 There’s no need to go overboard when you buy one – all you really need to know is where north is.
-The Silva Field 7 is a great, reliable little compass that’s cheap and works well.
+Our compasses are reliable compasses that works well.

 Swiss Army knife or multi-purpose tool

-I’m partial to the Gerber Suspension Multi-plier 302 and am firmly convinced that you could brave the ugliest situations with this trusty companion.
+I’m partial to the Gerber Bear Grylls Compact Multi Tool and am firmly convinced that you could brave the ugliest situations with this trusty companion.
 A good Swiss Army knife also does a great job of tackling the great outdoors and are renowned for they reliability.
 Open cans, cut bandages, eat with it, repair your gear, fix blisters, and remove splinters…Is there anything it can’t do?!